danhws/Dublin_Bike_App/README.md

 Upon loading the map, markers are designated a color based on the number of available bikes at that station.

+Details on the full application architecture can be found [here](dublinBikesApp_ProjectReport.pdf)

 ## Data

 Bike station data is routinely [scraped](Bikes_API_Request.py) from the JCDecaux API with the data being sorted into dynamic and static.
 After being sorted, this data is stored in a relational database on Amazon RDS which consists of three tables, Station, Bikes and Weather.